 1. Draw a diagram

-Diagrams are constituted of three parts, each representing different aspects of the design:
+EDA diagrams are made up of coloured shapes called nodes.
+Each diagram has three parts, each representing different aspects of your design:

-- Experiment – provides information about the objective and the characteristics of the animals used.
+- Experiment – provides information about your objective and the characteristics of the animals used.

-- Practical steps – represents the main part of the experiment, with the practical steps carried out in the lab.
+- Practical steps – represents the main part of your experiment, including the practical steps carried out in the lab.

-- Analysis – includes the analysis, data processing and variables.
+- Analysis – includes your analysis, data processing and the variables you have included.

 2. Fill in the node properties

-Specific information about each node and its properties can be found in the Experimental design section.
+Specific guidance about each node and its properties can be found in the help centre (available from the window where you build your diagram).

 3. Critique the diagram and improve your design

-The critique function provides feedback and advice, prompting you to analyse and review your experimental plan.
+Use the critique function to get bespoke feedback and advice, helping you analyse and review your experimental plan.

-The diagram – thus the experimental plan – will evolve based on the feedback.
-This is an iterative process and this step and the previous one may be repeated several times as the feedback from the critique will change when the diagram is changed.
+Your diagram – and your experimental plan – will evolve based on feedback from the critique function.
+This is an iterative process and you can repeat steps 1-3 several times to improve your experimental design, as the critique will change as you update your diagram.

 4. Choose an analysis method

-Once the feedback has been dealt with and enough information is included on the diagram, generate a suggestion of statistical tests which are compatible with the design of the experiment.
+Once you have actioned the feedback and included enough information in your diagram, the EDA will suggest statistical tests that are compatible with the design of your experiment.

 5. Calculate the sample size